simkoc/xdebug-mode/README.md

 # Xdebug-mode

-This major mode is targeted to analyze a given machine readable xdebug file and supports the following features:
+This major mode is targeted to help analyzing a given machine readable xdebug file.
+It currently supports the following features:

 * show/hide all lines belonging to the current callstack level